andrewh1978/px-vb-k8s/README.md

 # What

-This will provision a Kubernetes cluster, along with Portworx, and an optional private registry, on a local VirtualBox instance.
+This will provision a Kubernetes/PX cluster, and an optional private registry VM, on a local VirtualBox.

+If the registry VM is used, it will prepopulate a yum repo running in a Docker container (this could take several minutes), as well as a local registry with all of the Kubernetes and PX images, so the whole cluster can be built without the requirement for an outbound Internet connection.
+Once this registry is up, on a 2018 MBP with 16GB RAM, the time taken to provison a cluster comprising a master and 3 workers is approximately 12 minutes (or 6 minutes for a single worker node cluster).

 # How

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Clone this repo and cd to it.
 3. Edit top section of `Vagrantfile` as necessary.
+There is also a mount command that has been commented out in the registry section to persist the yum repo - uncomment and edit as appropriate if you wish to use it.
-4. Edit CentOS-Base.repo as necessary (or delete to use default configuration).
+4. Edit CentOS-Base.repo.mirror as necessary.
 5. Generate SSH keys:
 ```
 $ ssh-keygen -t rsa -b 2048 -f id_rsa